5easypieces/noelitaforaisd/nolli/content/_index.md

 ---
-title: A few words about Noelita
+title: Noelita Lugo for AISD At-Large
-abstract: That is all.
+abstract: Here's where a little tag line about Noelita will go once we know what it is.
 draft: false
 resources:
 - src: "IMG_2185.JPG"